To aid in the diagnosis of pancreatitis

 In pancreatitis, a severe inflammation of the pancreas, amylase levels are very high, often 5-10 times normal.
 Smaller elevations in amylase levels may also be seen in other causes of abdominal pain such as, gallbladder disease, a perforated ulcer, obstruction of the intestinal tract or diabetic ketoacidosis.

 In acute pancreatitis, elevated amylase levels usually parallel levels of another enzyme called lipase.
-Both amylase and lipase are sometimes ordered together to diagnose acute pancreatitis.
+Amylase and lipase are sometimes ordered together to diagnose acute pancreatitis.

 Chronic (long-term) pancreatitis is often associated with alcoholism.
 Amylase levels may be moderately elevated with chronic pancreatitis or may be decreased when the cells that produce amylase in the pancreas become damaged or destroyed.

 Rarely an unusual large form of amylase (macro-amylase) is found and this may cause persistent elevations of amylase levels without any symptoms.
 Macro-amylase is amylase that is bound to protein, and due to its large size is not readily cleared by the kidneys.
 It is benign and does not require treatment.